jpaggi/labranchor/readme.md

 authors via email.

-**All of the code and model weights needed to run LabranchoR are available in the 'labranchor' directory.
+**All of the code and model weights needed to run LaBranchoR are available in the 'labranchor' directory.
 Running LaBranchoR requires keras and numpy to be installed.**

 ### Predicting branchpoints